-Brisbane City Council is getting you home safer with innovative road safety initiatives such as the popular Speed Awareness Monitors (SAM) program.
+Brisbane City Council is committed to supporting a safer transport network through innovative road safety initiatives such as the popular Speed Awareness Monitors (SAM) program.
 The acronym, SAM, is a short, fun and memorable way to encourage motorists to drive ‘Slow for SAM’ across Brisbane suburban streets.

-When vehicles are travelling at or below the speed limit, SAM will display a smiley face to thank drivers for doing the right thing.
-If vehicles are travelling above the posted speed limit by up to 9 km/h, SAM will display the vehicle’s speed followed by a ‘SLOW DOWN’ message, reminding motorists to reduce their speed and drive safely on our roads.
-If vehicles are travelling 10 km/h or more above the posted speed limit, only a ‘SLOW DOWN’ message will be displayed.
+When motorists are travelling at or below the speed limit, SAM will display a smiley face to thank them for doing the right thing.
+If motorists are travelling above the posted speed limit by up to 9 km/h, SAM will display the vehicle’s speed followed by a ‘slow down’ message, reminding them to reduce their speed and drive safely on our roads.
+If motorists are travelling 10 km/h or more above the posted speed limit, only a ‘slow down’ message will be displayed.

-Currently, there are 149 monitors in rotation at more than 645 locations across Brisbane.
-The SAM monitors, which have been well received by the community, were also recognised with the Road Safety Award at the 2018 Institute of Public Works Engineering Australasia Awards for demonstrating innovation and safety improvements on our roads.
+SAM has been well received by the community and was also recognised with the Road Safety Award at the 2018 Institute of Public Works Engineering Australasia Awards for demonstrating innovation and safety improvements on our roads.

-To further promote road safety and encourage motorists to be mindful of their speeds during the holiday seasons, Council temporarily gave SAM a Christmas makeover in December 2018 and an Easter makeover in April 2019, both of which received an overwhelming positive reception from the local community.
+To further promote road safety and encourage motorists to be mindful of their speeds during the holiday seasons, Council will continue to temporarily give SAM a makeover during Christmas, Easter, Halloween, Valentines and other annual events, which receive an overwhelming positive reception from the community.

-Since installation in 2013, Council’s SAM signs have captured the data of more than 254 million vehicles, analysing trends in information such as passing speeds at various days and times.
-The data captured by SAM has demonstrated the success of the program, showing an average reduction of about 8.7 km/h by those initially alerted of exceeding the speed limit.
+Since the initiative commenced in 2013, Council’s SAM signs have captured the data of more than 831 million vehicles, such as passing speeds at various days and times.
+The data captured by SAM highlights the success of the program, showing an average reduction of about 8 km/h by those motorists initially alerted of exceeding the speed limit.

-An independent study conducted by RACQ in June 2018 showed that approximately 63% of people agreed that SAM had a positive impact on speed awareness and believed that the SAM monitors had more impact on behaviour change than other speed signs.
-In addition, 71% of people also voted that they would like to see more Slow for SAM signs in the community.
+An independent study previously conducted by RACQ showed that approximately 63% of people agreed SAM had a positive impact on speed awareness and believed that the SAM monitors had more impact on motorist behaviour change than other speed signs.
+In addition, 71% of people also voted they would like to see more Slow for SAM signs in the community.